MarinerT/CreatingIPProfiles/README.md

 ### Conclusion & Further Steps

 Due to bad assumptions, bad data wrangling and modelling, nothing can be inferred from the dataset about detecting document rank and paths of ips.
-Within the data one ip address would represent a large company, and within seconds would hit the same document.
+Within the data one ip address could represent a large company or the masking inc, and within seconds would hit the same document.
 This does illustrate that group behavior does exist within the dataset, but the model needs a better algorithm that could detect and label the separate users.